jaschon/im2a-py/README.md

 ## Class Usage

-1. Scan Image with Im2Scan Class
+1. Make a scan object with Im2Scan.
-2. Add scan to Output Class
+2. Add scan object to one of the output classes.
     * Im2Block (Image as Blocks of Gray)
     * Im2Dots (Image as Dots of Gray)
     * Im2Text (Image as Text Characters)
     * Im2Ascii (Ascii Text File)
-3. Run _save()_ Method
+3. Run _save()_.

 ### Example